arjanjohan/scaffold-sui-docs/docs/utils/objectUtils.md

 # Object Utilities

-Utilities for working with IOTA objects and their properties.
+Utilities for working with Sui objects and their properties.

 ## Functions